 A tourist-focused beach town gives present day travellers quaint hotels, cottages, and restaurants.
 Cannon Beach hosts a number of popular events in the summer, including a sandcastle building competition in June.

-The town's Fourth of July celebrations are also festive, including a parade and military fly-over.
-Visiting the area during events requires forward planning however, as accommodation is generally booked far in advance.
+The town's Fourth of July celebrations are also festive, including a parade and military flyover.
+Visiting the area during the events requires forward planning as accommodation is generally booked far in advance.